saramoohead/cv/README.md

 ## Sara O'Connor

 As a career-switcher, I write software from a user-first perspective.
-After a successful career in children's book publishing, I became a developer in 2015 and now have experience with enterprise-level software in procedural SQL and Rails.
+After a successful career in children's book publishing, I became a developer in 2015 and now have experience with enterprise-level software in procedural SQL, Rails and Javascript.
 I enjoy giving talks, creating events and doing demonstrations to teach publishing professionals, local children and their parents how to code.

-## Current Employment (April 2017 - present)
+## Current Employment (Dec 2021 - present)
+- Software engineer at [FreeAgent](https://www.freeagent.com/) using Javascript, Ruby, Salesforce and Netlify to build the marketing and learning website

+## Previous Employment
+### Consonance (April 2017 - Dec 2021)
 - Full stack developer at [Consonance](https://www.consonance.app/) using Rails + React to build intuitive enterprise software for book publishers
 - Building xlsx-to-app importers with validations for bulk imports of client data to enable self-serve onboarding
 - Creating logic checks on client's financial data, presenting a traffic light system for where data needs improvement